top of page

 An Invitation to Support

 A Born Identity exists because survival of the organism cannot be rushed, fixed, or repackaged.
 The way our birth body first adapted to regulation and dependency shapes how we live, yet that original configuration remains largely unseen and rarely examined.
-The managing mind builds around it, organising behaviour, identity, and relationship, often without recognising the foundation it is protecting.
+Our emotions and managing mind is built around it, organising behaviour, identity, and relationship, often without recognising the foundation it is protecting.

 This project is sustained through subscriptions, donations, and private sponsorship.
 Support enables the continuity of the inquiry, not its direction.
 Sponsors do not guide content, shape conclusions, or influence outcomes.
 Acknowledgment may be private, public, or withheld entirely according to preference.